 In order to achieve the highest possible chance of a Year 7 place for September start, Sandwich Technology School must be stated as 1st preference on the Kent Secondary Common Application Form (SCAF).
 All applications must be made via Kent Admissions.
 All details on how to complete applications will be found in the “Admission to Secondary School in Kent” brochure or on the KCC website:

-Once all applications have been received, they will be sent to the school to rank in priority order, as per the oversubscription criteria below detailed within our admissions policy (please ensure you choose the appropriate year):
+Once all applications have been received, they will be sent to the school to rank in priority order, as per the oversubscription criteria detailed within our Admissions Policy (please ensure you choose the appropriate year):

 The final decision is made by Kent Admissions as to the school offered, but parents will have the opportunity to appeal against their decision and/or join waiting lists for any of the four schools chosen on the SCAF.
 Details of how to do this will be provided with your offer letter from the Local Authority.